rob550-docs/rob550-docs.github.io/docs/how-to-guide/servo-xl320-guide.md

 - **Option 2: Using VSCode Extension "Serial Monitor"**

-    Download the Extension "Serial Montior", then open the panel by clicking Terminal -> New Terminal.
-You should see you have a new tab: Serial Monitor terminal, you can check detected port name there.
+    Download the VSCode Extension "Serial Montior", then open the panel by clicking Terminal -> New Terminal.
+You should see you have a new tab: Serial Monitor, where you can check detected port name there.

     <a class="image-link" href="/assets/images/how-to/xl320-guide/serial_monitor.png">
     <img src="/assets/images/how-to/xl320-guide/serial_monitor.png" alt=" " style="max-width:400px;"/>